Roxxers/roxbot/README.md

 - added frogtips cache for quicker frogtips

 ###### Bug Fixes
-- Doubled the amount of times subreddit commands will cycle through possible requests to fix JSON decode error.
+- Doubled the amount of times subreddit commands will cycle through possible requests to fix JSONDecode error.
 - Fixed error in reddit cog due to changing JSON outputs thanks to new reddit redesign.
 - Fixed error when trying to use `warn list` on a user that isn't in the list returning an unhelpful error.
+- Fixed `emote` error when using a unicode emote by displaying a helpful error message instead of its non-support.

 #### v1.6.1
 ###### Small changes